lofisky/AI_Chat_App/README.md

 # AI-Chat-App

 ## Project Description
 This personal project is a web application which enables users to chat with a responsive AI.
-The front-end is built with HTML, CSS, and JavaScript, while the back-end is powered by Node.js with an Express server to manage requests.
+The backend is powered by Node.js with an Express server to manage requests.
+The frontend is built with HTML, CSS, and JavaScript

 ## Display